 Evaluation of writing is based on individual work.
-Class notes, quizzes, and in-class writing assignments or essay examinations may not be counted.
-Team-written documents may not be counted for credit unless clear individual sections are identified for grading, such that individual students' writing may be evaluated and graded.
-Teamwork or writing done by a group or team, class notes, in class essay examinations, and term papers submitted too late in the semester to be returned to students in class cannot be used to meet the minimum word requirement.
+Teamwork or writing done by a group or team, class notes, in-class essay examinations, and term papers submitted too late in the semester to be returned to students in class cannot be used to meet the minimum word requirement.
 Drafts cannot be counted separately from final drafts as part of the total number of words completed during the course.